Shayda (film): Production

 Shayda was written and directed by Noora Niasari.
-Most of the dialogue is in Farsi.
+Most of the dialogue is in Persian.
 The story is based on Niasari's memories of living at the women's shelter as a child, and features Persian cultures and traditions, including Nowruz (Persian New Year), with its theme of renewal and rebirth.

 The film was executive produced by Cate Blanchett via her Dirty Films company, and co-produced by Niasari and Australian filmmaker Vincent Sheehan.
 Blanchett said in an interview: "Vincent and Noora had been developing Shayda for some time and they brought it to us toward the end of the development process to help secure financing and key cast members...
 We knew this story was strong and had perspective unlike any Australian film we had seen before.
 It's an intensely personal and domestic scenario but the story Noora drew out of it, we felt had wider cultural resonances.
 Noora's short films proved she was a visceral filmmaker with an emotionally rich point of view".

 The film features the 1991 Rozalla song "Everybody's Free (To Feel Good)", which Niasari grew up with, and said that it "just beautifully exemplifies that sense of a woman having agency", at Shayda's euphoric moment of liberation.

 Key to the film is the relationship between mother and daughter Mona, with the two actresses, Zar Amir Ebrahimi and Selina Zahednia (who was cast in Melbourne) bonding in real life and continuing to maintain a connection afterwards.